leoBitto/DjangoForge/README.md

 ## License

 This project is licensed under the GPLv3 License.
-For more details, see the [LICENSE.md](LICENSE.md) file.
+For more details, see the [LICENSE](LICENSE) file.

 ## Contact